harness/developer-hub/docs/platform/7_Connectors/Monitoring-and-Logging-Systems/connect-to-monitoring-and-logging-systems.md

          Where `<realm>` is your specific realm identifier.

       - In **API Token**, select **Create or Select a Secret**.
-In the Create or Select an Existing Secret dialog that appears, you can either select an existing token that your have generated in Splunk Observability with the authorization scope set to API.
+In the Create or Select an Existing Secret dialog that appears, you can either select an existing token that you have generated in Splunk Observability.
+The token must have the authorization scope set as `API Token`.

       To create a new secret: